Is it time for a reality check on rapid COVID tests?

 "Similar technology has existed for influenza for years and the recommendation was not to use them," he says.

 Antigen tests look for specific proteins inside the virus.
 Users typically swab their nostrils, and the tests take about 15 minutes to render a positive or negative result.
-But these at-home tests need much more virus to generate a positive result than a PCR test, which is done in a lab and involves letting trace amounts of viral genetic material "amplify" over time — usually a day or so.
-So even if very little virus is present, there should be enough to trigger a positive result (PCR tests may also keep turning up positive long after someone has cleared the infection).
+But these at-home tests need much more virus to generate a positive result than a PCR test, which is done in a lab and involves trace amounts of viral genetic material "amplifying" over time.
+Results usually take a day or so to come back.
+Even if very little virus is present, there should be enough to trigger a positive result (PCR tests may also keep turning up positive long after someone has cleared the infection).

 Both kinds of tests have their advantages and disadvantages.
 And there are two measures of test performance to know about: specificity and sensitivity.